Dubai’s tax-free living has always been a magnet for skilled expats from all over the world.

 This means that it is unlikely that tax will ever be levied on an individual’s income in Dubai.

 Dubai residents also enjoy the tax-free rental income, no stamp duty, no tax on capital gains or inheritance.

 However, just because you reside in Dubai, it doesn’t mean that you can enjoy a tax-free income.

-This is a very important question which actually defines whether you pay tax when working in Dubai or not.
+This is a very important question that actually defines whether you pay tax when working in Dubai or not.

 If you earn your income in Dubai but are a tax resident elsewhere, you may be subject to taxation on your income.

 If you take a 6-month contract in Dubai and live and work in the emirate for just 6 months, you are likely to remain ordinary resident in your home country for tax purposes and your income could be subject to your home country taxation.

 If you live elsewhere and have an investment property in Dubai from which you earn a rental income, you will have to declare this income on your tax return in the country of your tax residence and potentially pay tax on it if your overall earnings are above the nil rate band for income tax.

 If you move to Dubai for a long term, or you are out of your home country for a long enough period to qualify you as a non-resident for tax purposes, then you may be able to earn your salary in Dubai 100% free of income taxation.